azzikraaksan/vehicle-track/README.md

-# 🚗 Vehicle Tracker Dashboard
+# 🚗 Vehicle Tracker Dashboard - Azzikra Ramadhanti Aksan

 A responsive and interactive **Vehicle Tracker Dashboard** built with **React**, **TypeScript**, and **Vite**, designed to display vehicle telemetry data, status distribution, and recent activity.
 This dashboard provides a clean and modern interface for monitoring vehicle movement and status in real-time.